Achievements in Answer Set Programming: Introduction

 Additional properties achieved by adding the third rule can be expressed as follows: \beq \ba l \hbox{Set~$S$ contains exactly 8 ground atoms of the form $\ii{queen}(i,j)$.}\\ \hbox{For each of these atoms, $i,j\in\{1,\dots,8\}$.} \ea \eeq{a3}

 If a program is written in this manner then every achievement documented in the process of writing it describes a property shared by all stable models of the entire program.
-We conjecture that under some conditions this list of achievements can serve as the skeleton of a proof of its correctness, in the spirit of Edsger Dijkstra's advice: \begin{quote} $\dots$ one should not first make the program and then prove its correctness, because then the requirement of providing the proof would only increase the poor programmer's burden.
-On the contrary: the programmer should let correctness proof and program grow hand in hand \cite{dij72}. \end{quote} Recording important achievements in the process of writing an ASP program may be similar to recording important loop invariants in procedural programming: it does not ensure the correctness of the program but helps the programmer move towards the goal of proving correctness.
+In some cases this list of achievements can serve as the skeleton of a proof of its correctness, in the spirit of Edsger Dijkstra's advice: \begin{quote} $\dots$ one should not first make the program and then prove its correctness, because then the requirement of providing the proof would only increase the poor programmer's burden.
+On the contrary: the programmer should let correctness proof and program grow hand in hand \cite{dij72}. \end{quote} Recording important achievements in the process of writing an ASP program may be similar to recording important loop invariants in procedural programming: it does not ensure the correctness of the program but helps the programmer move toward the goal of proving correctness.

+A preliminary report on this project was presented at the 2016 Workshop on Answer Set Programming and Other Computing Paradigms.
+This is a corrected version of the paper that appeared in {\sl Theory and Practice of Logic Programming}.